 As Trueshopping, Ltd. the company was sanctioned with a civil fine in 2013 by the U.S. Department of Energy for failing to heed regulations under the Energy Policy and Conservation Act that require importers of foreign-made showers to file a statement for each basic shower model sold in the U.S. attesting that it does not exceed the maximum flow rate mandated by federal law.
 (Hudson Reed: Order 2011-SW-2909)

-Importers of faucets are required by law to test each faucet using the protocol required by the Department of Energy (essentially identical to the ASME A112.181.1 protocol — see below — which is accepted as a compliant test), then file a flow-rate statement for each sink faucet model brought into the U.S.
+The Act required iporters of showers and faucets to test each item using the protocol required by the Department of Energy (for faucets, essentially identical to the ASME A112.181.1 protocol — see below — which is accepted as a compliant test), then file a flow-rate statement for each shower and faucet model brought into the U.S.

 The filing must be completed and approved before the faucet is placed on the market for sale, and then annually for as long as it remains on the market.
 Although the company claims on the Hudson Reed web site that all of its products "comply totally with US and Canadian specifications and regulations"7, its failure to conform to this federally mandated filing requirement is ample evidence that it's compliance is less than total and its claim less than true.